vishinde/ContextGraphonSpanner/customergrowthagentwmcptoolbox/README.md

 Action Layer: A Gemini 2.0 Agent that uses the MCP Toolbox to query both memory and rules to synthesize a recommendation.

+Foundation: Google Cloud Spanner Graph — Storing the State, Event, and Policy clocks.

+The Bridge: MCP Toolbox — A secure "handshake" that turns SQL/GQL queries into executable AI tools.

+The Brain: Google ADK (Agent Development Kit) — Orchestrating the reasoning loop and enforcing governance.

 **File Structure**

 agent.py: The main orchestration script.
 It initializes the ToolboxSyncClient, loads the specialized toolset, and manages the Gemini 2.0 reasoning loop.